strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.5.1-to-4.6.1.md

 ## Changing the webhooks configuration (optional)

-By default, and for backwards compatibility reasons, webhooks will receive the populated relations.
-We do recommend to disable this behavior if you don't need it.
+By default, and for backward compatibility reasons, webhooks will receive the entity with its relations populated again.
+We do recommend to disable this behavior if you were not using it, as it may cause performance issues when having many relations.
+If you need populated relations in your webhook, we recommend doing a separate query in your webhook listenner to fetch the entity only with the necessary data.

 If you want to change this behavior, you can do so by editing the `./config/server.js` file (or `./config/server.ts` if you are using TypeScript) and add the following configuration: